 Swift to counter Tata Punch?
 Suzuki reportedly working on Swift-based micro SUV

 Swift to counter Tata Punch?
-Suzuki reportedly working on Swift-based micro SUV2 min read .
-Updated: 27 Nov 2021, 09:46 AM IST
+Suzuki reportedly working on Swift-based micro SUV

 Maruti is expected to launch a facelift version of the popular hatchback Swift in India sometime next year.
 However, reports indicate that its Japanese partner is working on a micro SUV based on the hatchback too.